mckinsey/vizro/vizro-ai/docs/pages/tutorials/explore-vizro-ai.md

     [GermanChart]: ../../assets/tutorials/chart/GermanExample.png

-### 3. Create advanced charts and formatting
+## How to create advanced charts and formatting
 Now, let's explore more advanced visualizations and leverage Vizro-AI for enhanced formatting.

 To begin, we'll create an animated bar chart illustrating the population development of each continent over time.
-Let's run the code below and look at the result.
+Run the code below and look at the result.

 !!! example "Vizro-AI animated chart"

     === "Code for the cell"
         ```py
         from vizro_ai import VizroAI